air-quality-meter/air-quality-meter/README.md

 * The system initializes all modules (display, LEDs, CO2 sensor, audio, buttons).
 * The CO2 sensor undergoes a preheating period for around 3 Minutes as per its specifications.
+  The Display shows a progress bar during preheating.

 ### 2. CO2 Monitoring